Scaling MSP Operations with Centralized Monitoring at Atea

 Scheduled and Automated Reporting

-Once you’ve customized your reports, it’s time to schedule them for auto-reporting.
-The dbWatch Control Center will walk you through the process by prompting you to ‘report now’ or ‘set a schedule’ when to run the database reports, and picking which recipients will receive the report via email.
+Once you’ve customized your reports in dbWatch Control Center, you can use it as your central database reporting software by scheduling those reports for automatic delivery.
+You’ll be walked through the process with prompts like ‘report now’ or ‘set a schedule.’
+Choose when to run the database reports and pick which recipients will receive the report via email.
 For example, you can set the system to give health check reports every Monday morning.

-Now that the report is set, you can go to the server and see scheduled reports.
-You can run a report out of schedule as well.
+Once a report is scheduled, you can view and manage all scheduled reports on the server and you can run a report out of schedule as well.

 Use Case: Health Check Reports

 Health check reports provide a comprehensive overview of the current and historical state of the databases.
 Graphs and other visual data points make identifying and interpreting performance patterns easier.
-Health check reports can pinpoint system issues remotely and even diagnose underlying problems without on-site intervention.
+In many cases, health check reports help you pinpoint system issues remotely and even diagnose underlying problems without on-site intervention.

-Health check reports serve as a vital tool for client communication and monitoring.
-Scheduled reports, such as weekly or monthly summaries, give MSPs the ability to track database performance over time.
-The reports detect anomalies by comparing recent data with historical performance benchmarks.
-This feature helps maintain transparency and accountability with clients.
+Health check reports are a key tool for client communication and monitoring.
+Scheduled weekly or monthly reports give MSPs the ability to track database performance over time and detect anomalies by comparing recent data with historical performance benchmarks.
+This supports transparency and accountability in customer relationships.

-Many dbWatch Control Centers MSP customers create variants of the health check reports.
-They take the standard health check report, add their branding, and the metrics they need.
+Many MSP customers create their own variants of the standard health check reports.
+They start with the built-in template, add their branding, and the metrics they need.
 Tailored reports are helpful in monthly customer meetings.

-By regularly reviewing reports, organizations can identify potential risks before they become significant problems.
-Health check reports also maintain detailed historical records.
-These records are invaluable when there’s an issue or you need to understand past configurations.
+Regular review of health check reports helps organizations identify potential risks before they become serious.
+Health check reports also maintain detailed historical records, invaluable when there’s an issue or you need to understand past configurations.

-Using dbWatch Control Center as a Database Reporting Software
+Using dbWatch Control Center as Database Reporting Software

 Database Reporting